Louisaflor/Louisaflor/README.md

 </p>

 - 📍 Currently based in San Diego, CA
-- 🗿 Fun fact: I love long distance running 🫶🏽
+- 🗿 I enjoy long distance running 🫶🏽
 - 🌱 I have a never ending passion to explore new opportunities to learn and grow 😄

 <h3 align='center'>